|

 and

-, for the eletromagnetic potential vector and the
+, for the eletromagnetic potential

-derivatives, and not
+fields.) and its derivatives, and not

 itself.
-Since

-manifestly gauge invariant under the transformation
+is manifestly gauge invariant under the

 ![]() |